nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - Marking unmarked videos as watched
 - Marking marked videos as unwatched
 - Marking multiple videos in 1. and 2.
-  - E.g.: User wishes to mark multile videos "Vid 1, Vid 2" in lecture "Week 1" of module "CS2040S" as watched.\
+  - E.g.: User wishes to mark multiple videos "Vid 1, Vid 2" in lecture "Week 1" of module "CS2040S" as watched.\
     Executing `mark Vid 1, Vid 2 /mod CS2040S /lec Week 1` would allow the user to do so, unless either one of the following conditions are true:
     1. the module (CS2040S) does not exist in the Tracker
     2. the lecture (Week 1) does not exist in the module (CS2040S)